HowieTKL/AntlrSimple/README.md

     ;
 ```

-Along with a sample test.sql file
+Along with a sample query test.sql file...

 ```
 SELECT name FROM juice
 ```

-We then have code that extends the visitor, detecting the "table" callback, then printing out:
+We then have code that extends the visitor for the "table" callback, which will print out

 ```
 juice
 ```

 Screenshot of the sample parse in IntelliJ's Antlr plugin:

 <img width="574" alt="antlr simple" src="https://github.com/user-attachments/assets/6c4a6b8a-2ffe-4d46-817e-26b637f0afc9" />